hashicorp/serf/website/source/docs/commands/keys.html.markdown

 sidebar_current: "docs-commands-key"
 ---

-# Serf Key
+# Serf Keys

-Command: `serf key`
+Command: `serf keys`

-The key command performs cluster-wide encryption key operations, such as installing new keys and removing old keys.
-When used properly, the `key` command allows you to achieve non-disruptive encryption key rotation across a Serf cluster.
+The keys command performs cluster-wide encryption key operations, such as installing new keys and removing old keys.
+When used properly, the `keys` command allows you to achieve non-disruptive encryption key rotation across a Serf cluster.

 By default, changes made to the encryption keys will not be written to disk, and will be lost upon agent restart.
 It is possible to enable persistence by using